Consumer Psychology Definition

 Some theorists have argued that certain fundamental decision-making styles can be identified.
 Sproles and Kendall (1986) developed a consumer psychology theory consisting of eight factors in the decision-making process.
 These factors include price-sensitivity, quality-consciousness, brand-consciousness, novelty-seeking, fashion-consciousness, and habit.

 Based on these factors, the authors developed a typology of eight distinct decision-making styles.
 These include the ‘Quality conscious or Perfectionist’ style, the ‘Brand-conscious’ style, the ‘Recreation-conscious or Hedonistic’ style, and the ‘Price-conscious’ style.
-Also included are the ‘Novelty or fashion-conscious’ style, the ‘Impulsive’ style, the ‘Confused (by over-choice)’ style, and the ‘Habitual or brand loyal’ decision-making style.
+Also included are the ‘Novelty or fashion-conscious’ style, the ‘Impulsive’ style, the ‘Confused (by too many choices)’ style, and the ‘Habitual or brand loyal’ decision-making style.

 What is Applied Consumer Psychology?